jnozzi/cocoadev.com/markdown/ClassMethodsAndInstanceVariables.md

 ----

 Trying to use an instance variable in a class method means something is wrong in your design.
 (Sorry to be so blunt!).
 You will need to think it through again.
 If you need the instance variable, it means the result from the "class method" can be different depending on its value; how can it be a class method, then?
 Maybe all your instances are supposed to have the same value for this instance variable, in which case you have a "class variable", and you would need to use a static variable with class-wide access.
-Now, to access methods in different parts of the application, you can use General/NSNotifications, but they also apply to instance methods, so you will need to instantiate one instance of your class.
+Now, to access methods in different parts of the application, you can use NSNotifications, but they also apply to instance methods, so you will need to instantiate one instance of your class.
-Maybe, you need also to think about the General/SingletonDesignPattern. --General/CharlesParnot
+Maybe, you need also to think about the SingletonDesignPattern. --CharlesParnot

 ----